 Carroll's first telling of Alice reportedly took place on a boat trip up the Thames from Oxford to Godstow on 4 July 1862.
-The author was accompanied by three daughters of Christ Church dean Reverend Henry Liddell - Lorina, Alice, and Edith - and Reverend

-Robinson Duckworth, later to be canon and sub-dean of Westminster.
+The author was accompanied by three daughters of Christ Church dean Reverend Henry Liddell - Lorina, Alice, and Edith - and Reverend Robinson Duckworth, later to be canon and sub-dean of Westminster.
 All in attendance that day were immortalized in the story, with Alice in the title role, Lorina becoming the Lory, Edith appearing as the Eaglet, Duckworth represented by the Duck, and Dodgson himself as the Dodo - a reference to the author's stammer.
+The acrostic derived from the concluding poem in Through the Looking-Glass ("ALICE PLEASANCE LIDDELL") clearly identifies the author's inspiration for his central character.

-Alice's 1872 sequel, Through the Looking-Glass, and What Alice Found There, like Alice in Wonderland, was illustrated by Tenniel and published by Macmillan in its first edition.
-The acrostic derived from its concluding poem ("ALICE PLEASANCE LIDDELL") clearly identifies the author's inspiration for his central character.
+Through the Looking-Glass, and What Alice Found There, like Alice in Wonderland, was illustrated by Tenniel and published by Macmillan in its 1872 first edition.
 A zincographic facsimile of Carroll's self-illustrated holograph Alice manuscript, Alice's Adventures Under Ground, was published by Macmillan in1886.
 The original manuscript now resides at the British Library; it was donated in 1948 by an anonymous group of Americans at the instigation of Librarian of Congress Dr. Luther Evans, as a tribute to Britain's early opposition to Hitler.

-This copy of Alice is from the collection of Mark Burstein, who has expanded the Carroll collection of his father, Dr. Sandor Burstein.
+This copy of Alice and Through the Looking-Glass is from the collection of Mark Burstein, who has expanded the Carroll collection of his father, Dr. Sandor Burstein.
 Both father and son are former officers of the Lewis Carroll Society in North America, and Mark was managing editor of the society's Knight Letter for more than a decade.